catalystneuro/lerner-lab-to-nwb/src/lerner_lab_to_nwb/seiler_2024/seiler_2024_notes.md

 - DLS-Excitatory has a bunch of files (medpc and csv) organized by date not belonging to any optogenetic treatment group folder
     (ChR2, EYFP, Scrambled).
 Which treatment did these sessions receive?
     - Solution: Metadata excel file has treatment info --> metadata["NWBFile"]["stimulus_notes"]
+- RI 60 LEFT_STIM, RI 30 LEFT_STIM, and RK_C_FR1_BOTH_1hr msns show up in opto data but don't have associated files -- assumed to be the same as their right counterparts?
+    - Solution: Added missing MSNs; skipped RK_C_FR1_BOTH_1hr

+### Active Questions
 - DMS-Excitatory has some csv files w/ only session-aggregated info (total right rewards but not right reward times) ex.
 ChR2/121_280.CSV -- do you have individual session info for these animals?
-- RI 60 LEFT_STIM, RI 30 LEFT_STIM, and RK_C_FR1_BOTH_1hr msns show up in opto data but don't have associated files -- assumed to be the same as their right counterparts?
-    - Solution: Added missing MSNs; skipped RK_C_FR1_BOTH_1hr
 - Some csv files do not have any subject info (ex.
 DLS Excitatory/_08-28-20.csv) -- pls provide or we will need to skip these sessions
 - Some of the sessions in the DLS Excitatory medpc files organized by date don't have subject info -- pls provide or we will need to skip these sessions
     Full List: